ala-jaidi/python_test_solol/README.md

-# FeetAndShoeMeasurement - Feet and Shoe size measurements without Deep Learning
+# FeetAndShoeMeasurement - Feet and Shoe size measurements  Deep Learning
 **Problem** : Determine the Feet and corresponding Shoe size of a person without Deep Learning, given a image clicked by the person itself.

 ## How to Evaluate?